cakefs-unreal/cakefs-unreal.github.io/docs/core-api/file-extensions.md

     {{ bp_impl_source('file extension', 'UCakeFileExt', 'CakeFileExt_BP') }}

 ## File Extension Classification
-Before we look at the File Extension object interface, it is important to understand how Cake IO classifies file extensions.
-Cake IO defines two distinct types of file extension: **single** file extensions and **multi** file extensions.
+Before we look at the File Extension object interface, it is important to understand how CakeFS classifies file extensions.
+CakeFS defines two distinct types of file extension: **single** file extensions and **multi** file extensions.
 > **Single File Extension**: A file extension that contains only one file extension component: e.g., `.txt` or `.bin`

 > **Multi File Extension**: A file extension that contains more than one file extension component: e.g., `.cdr.txt` or `.bin.dat.zip`

-Cake IO represents file extension types via the enum ECakeFileExtType.
+CakeFS represents file extension types via the enum ECakeFileExtType.
 File extensions that are empty will have the value `None`, file extensions with one component will be assigned the value `Single`, and file extensions with more than one component will have the value `Multi`.

 === "C++"